ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

   For example, for GitHub issue #777 that creates new wrapper, xyz, the feature branch would be named: *feature_777_wrapper_xyz*

-* Create your feature branch based off the develop branch
+* Create your feature branch based off the 'develop' branch

   .. code-block:: ini

     git checkout develop

-* Verify that you are currently working in the develop branch by running
+* Verify that you are currently working in the 'develop' branch by running

   .. code-block:: ini